Tag archive for: ethical space

 - Ms. Anne-Chantal Granier (palliative care nurse, ICM – Montpellier)

-- Association Living as Before (Montpellier)
+- Vivre comme avant Association (Montpellier)

-Through the lens of palliative cancer care, we will address the concept of caregivers (professionals, volunteers, parents, loved ones) and the need to recognize their important role, particularly in the context of chronic diseases.
-This will also be an opportunity to reflect on the relationship between expert knowledge and lay knowledge, professional care and "amateur" care (in the noble sense of the term).
+Through the lens of palliative care for cancer patients, we will explore the concept of the caregiver (whether professional, volunteer, parent, or family member) and the need to recognize their role, particularly in the context of chronic illnesses.
+Furthermore, this will also provide an opportunity to reflect on the relationship between expert knowledge and lay knowledge, as well as between professional care and “amateur” care (in the noble sense of the term).

-Find the Cin’éthique project Facebook page
+Visit the Cin’éthique project’s Facebook page

 2 rue École de Médecine